blessonvar/EcoFed/README.md

 Details of EcoFed can be found in our preprint article entitled, [EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning](https://arxiv.org/pdf/2304.05495.pdf), Arxiv, 2023.
 The final version is under review of TPDS.

 ### Code Structure
 The repository contains the source code of EcoFed.

-TBD
+The overall architecture is divided as follows:

+- EcoFed
+  - core
+    - server - Code for server object
+    - client - Code for client object
+    - pretraining - Code for centralized pretraining
+    - data_generator - Code for I.I.D. and Non-I.I.D. data generator
+    - client_sampler - Code for client sampler of each round

+The code currently supports two modes: centralized simulation and real distributed training.

 ### Setting up the environment
 TBD